JiaxingChai/Query_Net/README.md

 ## Introduction
-the offical codes of paper [MICCAI-2024] "QueryNet: A Unified Framework for Accurate Polyp Segmentation and Detection"
+This repo is the official implementation of [MICCAI-2024] paper "QueryNet: A Unified Framework for Accurate Polyp Segmentation and Detection"

 <img src="/Figures/query_net.png">